-- 4.36 This policy seeks to provide a consistent approach to local car parking standards and highway design. - 4.37 The NPPF sets out the criteria that should be taken into account when setting local parking standards, including: the accessibility of the development, the type, mix and use of development, the availability of and opportunities for public transport, local car ownership levels and the overall need to reduce the use of high emission vehicles. - 4.38 In the cities and counties of Derby, Derbyshire, Leicester, Leicestershire, Nottingham and Nottinghamshire, the 6Cs Design Guide provides a consistent approach to highways and transportation infrastructure for new developments.
-It sets out, amongst other things, standards and policies for parking and highways design that will need to be considered for all new development.
+- 4.36 This policy seeks to provide a consistent approach to local car parking standards and highway design. - 4.37 The NPPF sets out the criteria that should be taken into account when setting local parking standards, including: the accessibility of the development, the type, mix and use of development, the availability of and opportunities for public transport, local car ownership levels and the overall need to reduce the use of high emission vehicles. - 4.38 The Leicestershire Highway Design Guide sets out, amongst other things, standards and policies for parking and highways design that will need to be considered for all new development.